sparkflows/sparkflows-docs/docs/installation/security/admin-user.rst

 Cleanup Data
 +++++++++++

-The admin user can Delete old workflow executions for cleaning the DB which is Older than  Last 7 days, Older than  Last 30 days, Older than  Last 90 days & Delete All Executions
+The admin user can delete old workflow executions for cleaning the DB which is older than  last 7 days or older than last 30 days, older than  last 90 days & delete all executions.

 .. figure:: ../../_assets/security/clean-up-data.PNG
    :alt: security
    :width: 60%

-The admin user can Clean Audit Logs for cleaning the DB which is Older than  Last 7 days, Older than  Last 30 days, Older than  Last 90 days & Delete All Logs.
+The admin user can clean audit logs for cleaning the DB which is older than last 7 days, older than last 30 days, older than last 90 days & delete all logs.

 .. figure:: ../../_assets/security/clean-up-audit.PNG
    :alt: security